EdgeTX/edgetx-user-manual/edgetx-how-to/use-trims-as-switches.md

-# Use Trims as switches
+# Use Trims to Adjust Global Variables

 There are model types where some or all of the trim switches on your radion are not used.
 Helicopters or drones with a flight controller usually don't need trims  Also on many fixed wings you may not need all the 4 trims for throttle, rudder, elevator and aileron.